 - Using increased amounts of the drug

-- Experiencing withdrawal symptoms when the drug is stopped or reduced
+- Experiencing withdrawal symptoms when one stops taking the drug

 - Being unable to reduce the drug

 - Spending time trying to obtain the drug before or when it runs out

 - Having relationship or social problems due to drug use